parsiya/parsiya.net/content/post/2021/2021-02-17-namecheap-github-pages/index.markdown

 5. Enable `Enforce HTTPS`.
 This will generate a certificate by `Let's Encrypt`.
    This is usually done in 15 minutes.

-For more information please see this page on Github docs:
+For more information please see this page on GitHub docs:

 * [Configuring a custom domain for your GitHub Pages site][github-custom-domain]